What are blood steal phenomena?

 Bier spots affect young adults, especially males.
 The reason for this is unknown.
 There are approximately 70 reports of patients with Bier spots in the medical literature.

 Bier spots usually affect otherwise healthy individuals.
-However, sometimes they are due to increase in blood viscosity in systemic disease such as cryoglobulinaemia or polycythaemia.
+However, sometimes they are due to an increase in blood viscosity in systemic diseases such as cryoglobulinaemia or polycythaemia.
 They have also been reported in pregnancy.
 There has been a report of Bier spots in a patient with scleroderma renal crisis.

 Abnormal blood vessels within the naevus have increased sensitivity to adrenaline and noradrenaline (circulating catecholamines).
 Catecholamines lead to blood vessel constriction through their interaction with α-adrenergic receptors.
-Deficient function of α-adrenergic receptors in the muscular walls of the blood vessels, and increased reactivity of α-adrenergic receptors may lead to permanent blood vessel constriction within a naevus anaemicus.
+A deficient function of α-adrenergic receptors in the muscular walls of the blood vessels and increased reactivity of α-adrenergic receptors may lead to permanent blood vessel constriction within a naevus anaemicus.

 Naevus anaemicus is usually an incidental finding on skin examination.
 There have been reports of naevus anaemicus in patients with neurofibromatosis type I and in a rare syndrome called phakomatosis pigmentovascularis (see below).

-Phakomatosis pigmentovascularis (PPV) is a rare syndrome characterised by the association of a vascular naevus, usually a capillary naevus (naevus flammeus or port-wine stain), with an extensive pigmented naevus, most commonly Mongolian spot or blue/grey oculocutanous melanocytosis (naevus of Ota).
-PPV is also associated with other naevi such as naevus anaemicus (see above), epidermal naevus, telangiectatic naevus (reticulate vascular naevi), naevus spilus (speckled lentiginous naevus) or cutis marmorata telangiectatica congenita.
+Phakomatosis pigmentovascularis (PPV) is a rare syndrome characterised by the association of a vascular naevus, usually a capillary naevus (naevus flammeus or port-wine stain), with an extensive pigmented naevus, most commonly Mongolian spot or blue/grey oculocutaneous melanocytosis (naevus of Ota).